VishalNadig/database_automation/README.md

 # database_automation
 Python code with sqlalchemy for querying the database.
-In addition, it can download large datasets from Kaggle and ingest it into a MySQL database.
+In addition, it can parse large datasets from Kaggle, download them using the Kaggle API, and ingest them into a MySQL database automatically.

 # DOCUMENTATION